Cyclopentadiene: Deprotonation

 The compound is unusually acidic (pKa = 16) for a hydrocarbon, a fact explained by the high stability of the aromatic cyclopentadienyl anion, C_{5}H_{5}^{−}.
 Deprotonation can be achieved with a variety of bases, typically sodium hydride, sodium metal, and butyl lithium.
 Salts of this anion are commercially available, including sodium cyclopentadienide and lithium cyclopentadienide.
 They are used to prepare cyclopentadienyl complexes.

 Metallocene derivatives

 Metallocenes and related cyclopentadienyl derivatives have been heavily investigated and represent a cornerstone of organometallic chemistry owing to their high stability.
-The first metallocene characterised, ferrocene, was prepared the way many other metallocenes are prepared: by combining alkali metal derivatives of the form MC5H5 with dihalides of the transition metals: As typical example, nickelocene forms upon treating nickel(II) chloride with sodium cyclopentadienide in THF.
+The first metallocene characterised, ferrocene, was prepared the way many other metallocenes are prepared by combining alkali metal derivatives of the form MC5H5 with dihalides of the transition metals: As typical example, nickelocene forms upon treating nickel(II) chloride with sodium cyclopentadienide in THF.

-NiCl2 + 2 NaC5H5 → Ni(C5H5)2 + 2 NaCl

 Organometallic complexes that include both the cyclopentadienyl anion and cyclopentadiene itself are known, one example of which is the rhodocene derivative produced from the rhodocene monomer in protic solvents.